Hiring a Graphic Designer for your Wedding

 Once you have appointed your graphic designer, a brief is needed from you.
 It is your responsibility to make it as detailed as you possibly can to aid the designer.
 As said above a wedding logo is a representation of the happy couple.
 Therefore consider sharing some personal information about yourselves with your designer.
 This can range from interests shared, pet names for each other, how you met and even details of the proposal.
 These are the stories that can help create your personal logo design.

-If you already have ideas about your wedding, include it in the design brief.
+If you already have ideas about your wedding logo design, include it in the design brief.
 For instance, the date, the venue, colour schemes and themes.
 Just because you have hired a designer, it does not mean that you have to relinquish your ideas and perspective.
 The concept is to work together.

 Within the design brief, also include the potential colour(s) if not already considered, the size and the shape of your logo design.
 When considering the size of your logo, remember text or lines that are too small or thin are not effective; they can disappear when printed.
 However if your logo is on a larger scale, make sure you can reduce the size without altering your design.